conradakunga/Blog/_posts/2025-04-04-awesomeassertions-drop-in-replacement-for-fluentassertions.md

 ![XceedSmallBusiness](../images/2025/04/XceedSmallBusiness.png)

-In the short period when alternatives like Shouldly were candidates for replacement, an even better alternative has emerged.
+In the short period when alternatives like [Shouldly](https://docs.shouldly.org) were candidates for replacement, an even better alternative has emerged.

 Thanks to the power of the community and open-source software, the code was forked into a new repository - [AwesomeAssertions](https://awesomeassertions.org).
 This is a **drop-in replacement** that preserves the same **namespaces** and **type names**.

 Another reason I prefer this is that they have also forked and published a corresponding [analyzer](https://github.com/AwesomeAssertions/AwesomeAssertions.analyzers) that can help you write better assertions.

+As a reminder, the new [license applies to the library's version 8](https://xceed.com/fluent-assertions-faq/).
+You can continue to uselder), version 7 (or prior) as those preserve the original license.

 ### TLDR